 As well as 19 days in the Everest region we spend two nights in Kathmandu and enjoy time to explore the city.

-We did a talk in the Great Outdoors in Dublin talking all about this trek, so you can watch it below.
+We held an info talk in the Great Outdoors in Dublin talking all about this trek, so you can watch it below.